-Annie Kaszina is an award-winning author, coach and speaker who has spent the last 13 years coaching women across 5 continents around love, happiness and fulfilling relationships.
+About the author: Annie Kaszina is an award-winning author, coach and speaker who has spent the last 13 years coaching women across 5 continents around love, happiness and fulfilling relationships.
 Her last book, “Do You Choose Your Dog More Carefully Than Your Husband” won 5 awards and became an Amazon bestseller.
-Go here for Annie’s Youtube channel. and… Go here for Annie’s Facebook,

 Live your happiest life.
 Get my research-based happiness newsletter delivered conveniently to your inbox.